 Mango Whipped Cream Frosting Recipe: Light and Refreshing

-- 2/3 C mango about one large mango
+- 2/3 cup mango about one large mango

-Beat whipping cream on medium speed for about five minutes, until soft peaks form.
+- Using a whisk attachment, whip heavy cream using an electric mixer on medium speed for about five minutes or until soft peaks form.